darfink/detour-rs/README.md

   *Should be performed whenever a function's prolog instructions are being executed, simultaneously as the function itself is being detoured.
-This is done by halting all affected threads, copying the related instructions and appending a `JMP` to return to the function.
+This is done by halting all affected threads, copying the affected instructions and appending a `JMP` to return to the function.
 This is barely ever an issue, and never in single-threaded environments, but YMMV.*